matrix-org/synapse/docs/workers.md

 ### Using synctl

-If you want to use `synctl` to manage your synapse processes, you will need to create an an additional configuration file for the master synapse process.
+If you want to use `synctl` to manage your synapse processes, you will need to create an an additional configuration file for the main synapse process.
 That configuration should look like this:

 ```yaml